Partial order on passive states and Hoffman majorization in quantum thermodynamics: Relative passive states and relative passivity-preserving quantum operations

 For the second part, notice that all the extremal states of the set of passive states of a qu$d$it system (including the maximally mixed state) are virtually cooler than the maximally mixed state.
 So, from the convexity of the set of the virtually cooler states, it follows that all passive states are virtually cooler than the maximally mixed state.
 This concludes the proof of the second part of the proposition. \end{proof}

 We will see in Sec.~\ref{sec:stat-tran} that the notion of relative passivity and virtually cooler states plays a critical role in the transformation of active states under incoherent operations.
-Before turning to this result, we need to define the notion of quantum operations that conserve relative passivity (in analogy with the quantum operations that conserve passivity).
+Before turning to this result, we need to define the notion of quantum operations that preserve relative passivity (in analogy with the quantum operations that preserve passivity).